 X Configuration Characteristics

-• High Rigidity: Excellent performance under radial and both axial load directions
+• High Rigidity: Excellent performance under radial loads and axial loads in both directions

 O Configuration (Suffix .9d)